French Prepositions

 I leave once per month / per week / per year.

-French Preposition Pour:
+The French Preposition Pour

 Sandra part pour les États-Unis.

-Sandra leaves for the United States.
+Sandra is leaving for the United States.

-Il l'appelle pour un rendez-vous
+Il l’appelle pour un rendez-vous.

-He calls her for a meeting
+He’s calling her for a date.

 J'y vais pour une heure.